 … an activity that is not bound to a system of rules, and does not constitute a science in the proper sense.
 This activity rather implies decisions and orders that cope with problems that are each time specific.
 (Agamben, 2011b: 17-18)

-In an effort to correct Michel Foucault’s analysis on Western politics, philosopher and political theorist Giorgio Agamben has been occupied with an extensive project of reconceptualization of power.
+In an effort to correct Michel Foucault’s analysis on Western politics, Agamben has been occupied with an extensive project of power reconceptualization.
 In political theory there is the long-established notion of a negative relationship between sovereignty and government, or, political authority and political activity.
 Foucault addresses this relationship: he suggests that in modern times, the dominant political element, sovereignty – the juridical-political form of power – has been replaced by government – the economic-administrative form of power.
 Reflected in this process for Foucault is a profound transformation of the nature of power itself: power takes the form of government and regulates the population; this is what Foucault occasionally called a ‘biopolitics’ (Foucault, 2003: 243).
 The biopolitical is the political concern with biological life.
 Foucault’s contribution has already been assimilated in management scholarship.

 Enter Agamben.
 His argument is that government has not replaced sovereignty as the dominant form of power, but rather that sovereignty belongs to a certain ontological domain, that government belongs to another, and that the two domains mutually influence each other.
 The notion of Government (different than the notion of ‘government’) stands for the articulation between the two.
 It can be said that, for Agamben, ‘government’ stands for the executive power, while ‘Government’ is the articulation or coordination of sovereignty and government.
 Moreover, Agamben argues that the negative relationship between sovereignty and government is the result of a juridical-political paradigm, while the articulation between these two ‘antinomical but functionally related’ poles (i.e., sovereignty and government) is the effect of an economic paradigm (Agamben, 2011b: 1).
 Thus, Agamben’s first concern is that the relationship between sovereignty and government is that of mutual coordination, and that it is not hierarchical.
 This activity of mutual coordination is the Government.
 His second concern is that sovereignty and government belong to an economic-administrative paradigm.
 As a consequence of belonging to an economic-administrative paradigm, Agamben notes, management is a praxis, an activity.